All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What is the cheapest way to get Saxenda?

 The cheapest legitimate way is through the NovoCare patient assistance program, which provides free medication to qualifying low-income, uninsured patients.
-For patients who do not qualify for PAP, the manufacturer savings card (with commercial insurance) is the next best option.
+For patients who don't qualify for PAP, the manufacturer savings card (with commercial insurance) is the next best option.
 For patients paying out of pocket, switching to a compounded GLP-1 alternative is typically more affordable and more effective.

 Is there a generic version of Saxenda?